 How long does it take to make money from my blog?

 According to Blog Tyrant, 70% of blogs never make any money.
 Or at least not enough that it would significantly change their lives.

 Yes, that’s a sobering statistic.
-So if you’re thinking to start a blog to make money fast, don’t do it.
+So if you’re thinking of starting a blog to make money fast, don’t do it.

-It’s totally normal to start a blog with a romantisized idea of what it’s going to be like.
+It’s normal to start a blog with a romanticized idea of what it will be like.
 That is okay, as long as you’re willing to adjust to reality!

 During the first months – perhaps even most of the first year, you’ll feel like you’re talking to the wall.
 Unfortunately, the money won’t simply come rolling in after you’ve published a couple of posts, or even 20.

 - Question your blog and your writing 100 times.
 You are not getting any traffic, so that must mean you’re doing something wrong.

 - Feel frustrated by how much time it takes to put together a blog post and fix little things on your WordPress site.